himanshu-chaddha/JavaScript/README.md

 console.log(todos[1].text);
 ```

-- Now, coming on Json, it is a data format which is used in full stack development.
+- Now, coming on JSON (JavaScript Object Notation), it is a data format which is used in full stack development.

-  > in using API's and sending data to a server, usually send it in json format. \
-  > this is similar to these object literals.
+  > In using API's and sending data to a server, usually send it in JSON format.
+This is similar to these object literals.

-- Json format also contains key value pairs.
+- JSON format also contains key value pairs like object literals.

-  > But the difference between these two is that all the keys in json are enclosed in double quotes. \
-  > and all the string values are also enclosed in double quotes.
+  > But the difference between these two is that, all the keys in json are enclosed in double quotes.
+And all the values which are strings are also enclosed in double quotes.

-- We can convert the object literals into Json object using javascript as:
+- We can convert the object literals into JSON object using javascript as:

 ```
 const todoJSON = JSON.stringify(todos);